TainYanTun/GitNet/README.md

-# GitNet
+# GitCanopy

 **A high-performance Git visualizer that reveals the architectural spine of your repository.**

-GitNet transforms complex Git histories into a stable, lane-based graph that keeps your main branch anchored and your merge patterns clear.
+GitCanopy transforms complex Git histories into a stable, lane-based graph that keeps your main branch anchored and your merge patterns clear.
 Built for developers who need to understand the structural evolution of their codebase without visual clutter.

 ---